Zen to Go Logo

 • Objective: Calm the mind and regain focus.

-• Format: At the desk.
+• Mode: At the desk.

 • Script:

-• "Let’s take a very brief pause.
-Sit comfortably, with your back straight but relaxed and your feet flat on the floor.
+• "Let's take a very brief pause.
+Sit comfortably, with your back straight but relaxed and your feet firmly on the floor.
 If you feel comfortable, close your eyes; if not, just lower your gaze".

 • "Stay like this for a couple of minutes, using your breath as an anchor.
-Now, take one last deep breath in and, when you’re ready, open your eyes".
+Now, take one last deep breath and, when you’re ready, open your eyes".

-• Format: At the desk.
+• Mode: At the desk.

 • Script: